 Myths, legends and folklore are part of Ireland’s beautiful heritage.
-We are lucky to have an abundance of fantastic historical places to visit and here are some of our favourite mythical and folklore places to visit in Ireland for a journey into the past where you can steep yourself in the history of days gone by.
+We are lucky to have an abundance of fantastic historical places to visit and here are some of our favourite mythical and folklore places in Ireland for a journey into the past where you can steep yourself in the history of days gone by.

 Don’t miss our best content straight to your inbox!
 Sign up now and get our FREE newsletters packed with fun ideas and things to do with the kids, family-friendly recipes, expert advice, parenting tips and great competitions.